Why active listening is important

 What are the four types of active listening?

-Deep listening means being fully emerged and dedicated to understanding the point the speaker is trying to make.
+Deep listening means being fully immersed and dedicated to understanding the point the speaker is trying to make.

-This helps to build trust, comfort, and will consequently stimulate the other party to share their thoughts and ideas with us.
+This helps to build trust and comfort, and will consequently stimulate the other party to share their thoughts and ideas with us.

 Full listening is more or less the same as deep listening, although it’s less involved than the latter.

-It often employs active listening techniques such as paraphrasing and making eye contact in order to understand the other person’s perspective.
+It often employs active listening techniques such as paraphrasing and making eye contact to understand the other person’s perspective.

 That’s especially handy when someone is trying to instruct you how to do something such as a task, a job, or in the classroom when someone is telling you what to do.

-Critical listening involves analyzing a speaker’s words and message in order to separate the truth from opinions and personal biases.
+Critical listening involves analyzing a speaker’s words and message to separate the truth from opinions and personal biases.

-It’s something that we should always employ since people aren’t always honest, can be wrong, can have their own agenda, and since we’re all prone to making thinking errors.
+It’s something that we should always employ since people aren’t always honest, can be wrong, can have their agenda, and we’re all prone to making thinking errors.

 That’s why thinking for ourselves instead of simply taking everything for granted helps us to think critically, and to discover the facts.

-Therapeutic listening involves listening to a friend, client, family member, or colleague in order to talk about their issues without immediately judging.
+Therapeutic listening involves listening to a friend, client, family member, or colleague to talk about their issues without immediately judging.

-Again, it typically means applying active listening skills such as nodding, maintaining eye contact, and affirming their feelings in order to show our empathy and that we understand what they’re going through.
+Again, it typically means applying active listening skills such as nodding, maintaining eye contact, and affirming their feelings to show our empathy and that we understand what they’re going through.

 You, however, take the time to pay attention to this individual’s message.
 As a result, the person feels understood, values you as a true friend, and knows that they can rely on you if they need someone to tell their life story to.